Vittorio Gorresio: Second World War

-Unsurprisingly, Gorresio's contributions on the Second Italo-Ethiopian War were not welcomed by the Fascist censors.
+Unsurprisingly, Gorresio's contributions to the Second Italo-Ethiopian War were not welcomed by the Fascist censors.
 The relationship that emerged between the journalist and the media regulators never became one of uncompromising confrontation, however.
 What emerged, rather, was a deep structural incompatibility, which came to the fore each time Gorresio found himself reporting on a matter of major political consequence.
-In many ways this raised his profile, enhanced his reputation and seems to have resulted in his being selected to travel to a succession of emerging news-hotspots.
-In September 1939 the French government declared war on Germany and Gorresio was sent to report from Paris.
+In many ways, this raised his profile, enhanced his reputation and seems to have resulted in his being selected to travel to a succession of emerging news hotspots.
+In September 1939, the French government declared war on Germany and Gorresio was sent to report from Paris.
 In June 1940, when Italy entered the war against France, he was sent to report on developments at the great naval base of Taranto, where he embarked aboard the battleship Duilio.

 Life as a war reporter was not without its risks, both personal and professional.
 During the summer of 1941 Gorresio was suddenly recalled from Berlin where he had been reporting on the diplomat-politician Dino Alfieri.
 It later emerged that he had been denounced by an (unnamed) colleague, who had levelled the accusation that he was "in the pay of the French", and had been mandated by his alleged paymasters to discredit Joseph Goebbels in the eyes of the Italian government.
 The police investigation which followed completely exonerated Gorresio, but by that time he had been dismissed from his job with Il Messaggero.

 Almost immediately he joined Il Popolo di Roma, a daily newspaper with close connections to Foreign Minister Ciano.
 Ciano had been married to the leader's daughter since 1930, but Il Popolo nevertheless employed a number of journalists, such as Corrado Alvaro and Ercole Patti, who were known anti-fascists.
 Neither Alvaro nor Patti were overtly political journalists, however, and after a few months Gorresio was obliged to quit the news desk when he was conscripted for military service and promoted to the rank of captain.
 Throughout 1942 he attended the artillery school at Treviso, undertaking the necessary training for taking command of an anti-aircraft battery planned for Genoa.
 An unwelcome "baptism of fire" followed in October and November when the city was hit by a succession of deadly Allied air raids.